serverlessworkflow/specification/specification.md

 #### Executing a `Mutation`

-Likewise, we would use the following `functionRef`:
+Likewise, we would use the following function definition:

 ```json
 {